Sections of this article:

 In the 17th Century, men started wearing watches in their pockets, which led to the design of the pocket-watch having smooth rounded edges:

 This change to pocket watches was not just a matter of style, since keeping a watch in a pocket helped decrease the problems that the weather would cause for watches worn as pendants.
-Another factor in the popularity of the pocket watch was the introduction of the waistcoat as a popular fashion item by Charles II of England.
+Another factor in the popularity of the pocket watch was the popularization of the waistcoat as a common fashion item by Charles II of England.
 Some pocket watches included glass faces from 1610.
 These watches were wound by opening the back and using a key.

 This image shows the movement, including balance spring, of a watch made by Thomas Tompion in about 1677: